kidyan0000/github-page/README.md

 I am a **mechanical engineer and researcher** with a strong background in **computational mechanics**, **numerical simulation**, and **software development**.

 I was part of the **International Research Training Group**, where I had the privilege of being supervised by **Prof. Dr.-Ing.
 Ralf Müller** at the *Technical University of Darmstadt* and **Distinguished Professor Bahram Ravani** at the *University of California, Davis*.
-Through this program, I earned my **doctor in Engineering**, specializing in multi-physics and simulation technologies.
+Through this program, I earned my **Doctor of Engineering**, specializing in multi-physics and simulation technologies.

 During my time as a **Simulation Engineer**, I worked across several domains, including: